sophos/PS.Machine_Health/README.md

 v2.40
 Fixed an issue where you could see an XDR or item error Added the option to add the sub estate ID to the report

+v2.41
+Fixed an issue where under some circumstances Alerts would get a 403 error